ropensci/butterfly/.github/CONTRIBUTING.md

 # Contributing to butterfly

-This outlines how to propose a change to butterfly.
-For a detailed discussion on contributing to this and other tidyverse packages, please see the [development contributing guide](https://rstd.io/tidy-contrib) and our [code review principles](https://code-review.tidyverse.org/).

-## Fixing typos

-You can fix typos, spelling mistakes, or grammatical errors in the documentation directly using the GitHub web interface, as long as the changes are made in the _source_ file.
-This generally means you'll need to edit [roxygen2 comments](https://roxygen2.r-lib.org/articles/roxygen2.html) in an `.R`, not a `.Rd` file.
-You can find the `.R` file that generates the `.Rd` by reading the comment in the first line.

-## Bigger changes

-If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
+We warmly welcome and actively encourage community contributions.
+This package was created with particular use cases in mind, and while an effort was made to generalise functionality, it may not work for every scenario.
+Further perspectives and applications will improve this package.

+## With write access
+You can push directly to main for small fixes.
+Please use PRs to main for discussing larger updates.

+## Without write access
+Corrections, suggestions and general improvements are welcome as [issues](https://github.com/antarctica/butterfly/issues).

+You can also suggest changes by forking this repository, and opening a pull request.
+Please target your pull requests to the main branch.

-If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).
-See our guide on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.
+If you’ve found a bug, please file an issue that illustrates the bug with a minimal reprex(this will also help you write a unit test, if needed).
+See the tidyverse guidance on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.

 ### Pull request process

 * Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("thomaszwagerman/butterfly", fork = TRUE)`.
+If you haven't done this before, we recommend using `usethis::create_from_github("antarctica/butterfly", fork = TRUE)`.

 * Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
 If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.

 * Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("brief-description-of-change")`.

 * Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
 The title of your PR should briefly describe the change.
 The body of your PR should contain `Fixes #issue-number`.

+* We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
+If you create new functionality, or change existing functionality, please make sure all functionality is covered by tests, run `covr::package_coverage()` to check this.

+* New code should follow the tidyverse [style guide](https://style.tidyverse.org).
+You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.

 *  For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described in <https://style.tidyverse.org/news.html>.

-### Code style

-*   New code should follow the tidyverse [style guide](https://style.tidyverse.org).
-    You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.

-*  We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), for documentation.

-*  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
-   Contributions with test cases included are easier to accept.
+*  Before requesting a review, please make sure you have run `covr::package_coverage()`, `devtools::check()` and `pkgcheck::pkgcheck()`, as well as `devtools::build_readme`, `devtools::document()`, `devtools::build_vignettes()` or `devtools::build_site()` if you have made any changes to the README, documentation, vignettes or site.

+* If you feel contribution is substantial enough for official author or contributor status, please add yourself to the `Authors@R` field of the [`DESCRIPTION`](https://github.com/ropensci/targets/blob/main/DESCRIPTION) file.

 ## Code of Conduct